knadh/listmonk/docs/docs/content/upgrade.md

 docker compose up app -d
 ```

-If you are using an older docker-compose.yml file (versions older than v4.x.x), you have to run the `--upgrade` step manually.
+If you are using an older docker-compose.yml file, you have to run the `--upgrade` step manually.

 ```shell
 docker-compose down